-- A child character is added to an otherwise adult cast (or worse, is put in after the kids in the cast "stop being cute.").
+- A child character is added to an otherwise adult cast (or worse, is put in after the original kids in the cast grow out of the "cute" phase).

 - The Scrappy is given more spotlight and screentime, which sometimes exonerates him through character development, but more often turns him into a Creator's Pet.

 - An existing character evolves in a way that flattens rather than enriches them, or which contradicts prior depictions of said character.
-This can have the effect of alienating fans.
+This can streamline a character in an appealing way, but more often it offends and alienates the fans.

 - The Official Couple resolves their Unresolved Sexual Tension too early and shippers start to lose interest in the show.

 - A character becomes a Creator's Pet or a Canon Sue.